HannahEA/social-network/README.md

 # VSC commands to merge your branch to master:

 1. git checkout master
 2. git add .
-(Necessary if you need to commit changes  your branch first)
+(Necessary if you need to commit changes in your branch first)
 3. git commiit -m "your comment here"
 4. git checkout master
 5. git pull